glygener/glygen-array-backend/README.md

 Git repository with git submodules to the various other system repo's  required by the Glycan Array Repository developed at UGA.

-Each module can be checked out on it's own, however some are prepared to be run independantly.
-Thus this git repo is more of a tool for developers to get an environment up and running quickly.
+Each module can be checked out on its own; however some are prepared to be run independently.
+Thus, this git repo is more of a tool for developers to get an environment up and running quickly.

 ## Warning